RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

 Please see the documentation of the `IMXRT_*` and `BSP_*` configuration options for that.
 You can generate a default set of options with::

-  ./waf bsp_defaults --rtems-bsps=arm/imxrt1052 > config.ini
+  ./waf bspdefaults --rtems-bsps=arm/imxrt1052 > config.ini

 Boot Process
 ------------